Register to collect PST

 Your registration can take up to 21 business days to be processed.

-When you register, you're assigned a new PST number.
-The new PST numbers are 11 characters long and are in this format:
+When you register, you're assigned a PST number.
+Your PST number is 11 characters long and is in this format: PST-1234-5678.

-If you indicate on your registration that you sell accommodation in a B.C. jurisdiction that collects the municipal and regional district tax (MRDT), you'll automatically be set up to collect MRDT.
+If you indicate on your registration application that you sell accommodation in a B.C. area that collects the municipal and regional district tax (MRDT), you'll be automatically set up to collect MRDT.
 Your PST number also applies to your MRDT return.

-- Read Accommodation (Bulletin PST 120) (PDF) for more information and a list of participating municipalities and regional districts.
+Read Accommodation (Bulletin PST 120) (PDF) for more information and a list of participating municipalities and regional districts for MRDT purposes.

-- Sell taxable goods like alcoholic beverages, cannabis products, motor vehicles, boats, building materials, household or office furniture
+- Sell taxable goods in B.C., such as alcoholic beverages, cannabis products, soda beverages (effective April 1, 2021), vapour products, motor vehicles, boats, building materials, and household or office furniture

-- Lease taxable goods like motor vehicles, tools and equipment, aircraft and art work
+- Lease taxable goods in B.C., such as motor vehicles, tools and equipment, aircraft and artwork

-- repairing or maintaining automobiles, knives, watches, TVs
+- repairing or maintaining automobiles, knives, watches and TVs

-- You sell only non-taxable or exempt goods like food for human consumption, bicycles or children’s clothing
+- You sell only non-taxable or exempt goods, such as non-motorized bicycles and children’s clothing

-- You provide only non-taxable or exempt services like transportation or dry cleaning services
+- You provide only non-taxable or exempt services, such as transportation and dry cleaning services

-- For detailed information on how and when to register to collect PST, see Registering to Collect PST (Bulletin PST 001) (PDF)
+For detailed information about how to register and who must register to collect PST, see Registering to Collect PST (Bulletin PST 001) (PDF)